-- 15.1 Interest shall be charged on all arrear accounts at the prevailing overdraft rate offered by the municipality's bankers plus 2 (two) percentage points. - 15.2 If the municipality uses more than one banking institution it shall for purposes of determining the interest on arrear accounts apply the overdraft rate offered by the institution with which its primary bank account is placed. - 15.3 Interest shall be calculated on a daily basis.
-For purposes of determining arrear amounts, all amounts unpaid including interest previously raised and penalty charges, but excluding value added tax, shall be taken into account. - 15.4 Considering each annual budget the council shall review the adequacy of its interest charges, and shall determine the following for the financial year concerned: - charges for disconnection or restriction of services; - charges for reconnection or reinstatement of services; - charges for notices of default; and - · penalty charges for dishonoured cheques.
+- 15.1 Interest shall be charged on all arrear accounts at the prevailing over FINAL rate offered by the municipality's bankers plus 2 (two) percentage points. - 15.2 If the municipality uses more than one banking institution it shall for purposes of determining the interest on arrear accounts apply the over FINAL rate offered by the institution with which its primary bank account is placed.

+15.3 Interest shall be calculated on a daily basis.
+For purposes of determining arrear amounts, all amounts unpaid including interest previously raised and penalty charges, but excluding value added tax, shall be taken into account.

+15.4 Considering each annual budget the council shall review the adequacy of its interest charges, and shall determine the following for the financial year concerned:

+- charges for disconnection or restriction of services; - charges for reconnection or reinstatement of services; - · charges for notices of default; and - Tempering with municipal property (meter and pipes etc.)